JackMcKechnie/repairel-fe/README.md

 - Recongifuration of the filter and how it relates to the infinite scroll as this is currently dysfunctional.
 - The wishlist feature could be more automated - post to database as opposed to an email.
-- Stock control in general needs to be implemented - given sufficient funds a switch to shopify could be good.

 ## Developers